-Ensure that children attending a RCL group or event are safely registered and accounted for.
+Ensure that children and youth attending a RCL group or event are safely registered and accounted for

 Send you communications which falls within the scope of the charitable objectives of the church, and for the purpose of developing the congregation at RCL.
 This would be with your written permission, via our Connect form, welcome pack, or through an event.

-To notify you of changes to our services, events and role-holders;
+Notify you of changes to our services, events and role-holders

-To carry out comprehensive safeguarding procedures (including due diligence and complaints handling) in accordance with best safeguarding practice from time to time with the aim of ensuring that all children and adults-at-risk are provided with safe environments.
+Carry out comprehensive safeguarding procedures (including due diligence and complaints handling) in accordance with best safeguarding practice from time to time with the aim of ensuring that all children and adults-at-risk are provided with safe environments

-Under the basis of legitimate interest, to use photographs and videos of various church events (Sunday services, small group gatherings…) that contain identifiable persons where this is deemed appropriate
+Under the basis of legitimate interest, to use photographs and videos of various church events (including Sunday services, small group gatherings) that contain identifiable persons where this is deemed appropriate

 Process an application for a job or a volunteer position